sakihet/trellith/README.md

 ![trellith](screenshots/trellith-with-frame.png)

-[Trellith](https://trellith.sakih.net/) is an open source, tiny Trello clone PWA built with TypeScript and Preact.
-It's a personal tool that organizes your projects into boards.
-You can start using it by just opening the URL.
+[Trellith](https://trellith.sakih.net/) is a tiny Trello clone PWA with simplicity.
+It's a task management tool with a board view format, designed for individuals.
+You can organize your projects into boards like a kanban using lists and cards.

+All you need to get started with the app is to just open the URL.
 There is no need to create any accounts.

-Data is only stored in your browser's localStorage.
-It's secure because the data isn't saved on the cloud.
+The Data is only stored in your browser's localStorage, not in the cloud.
+You can own your data.

 ## Motivation